 There you have it!
 You can have fresh, delicious kale that you can use in your soups, salads, and even smoothies for weeks after buying the greens from the market.
-For fresh kale, you can make crisp kale chips as a healthy snack.
-For thawed kale, you can add it to a delicious kale and leek rice casserole.

 Do you have any more tips on how to store kale?
 Let us know in the comments!